simbathesailor/react-infinite-scroll/README.md

 #### ✅ Built on new flashy Reactjs hooks.

-#### ✅ No assumption on the layout, just wrap the content inside the InfiniteScroll component
+#### ✅ No assumption on the how you bring data, just wrap the content inside the InfiniteScroll component

 #### ✅ Uses Intersection Observer API, hence performant than regular ways of doing it